 For Scrum of Scrum (SoS) the size should not be more than 8-9.
 So we need to balance it out.
 But as such, any scrum team member with relevant skill sets can be part of SoS.
-Project Owner can also be part of the team but he should be clear that he is representing the Scrum team.
+The Project Owner can also be part of the team but he should be clear that he is representing the Scrum team.

 Q: What is the future of Agile testing in terms of how will this become more effective in the future with widespread adoption?

 Agile methodologies already have a set of best testing practices.
 With wider adoption, Agile testing will mature.
-We are already seeing techniques like risk based testing, writing testable requirements etc. being applied in Agile.
+We are already seeing techniques like risk-based testing, writing testable requirements, etc. being applied in Agile.

-We feel that in such a case the tester has to play the role of an analyst only where he can take it up to ensure that the testability part of the user stories are well defined, defects are regularly reviewed.
+We feel that in such a case the tester has to play the role of an analyst only where he can take it up to ensure that the testability part of the user stories is well defined, defects are regularly reviewed.
 He can optimize the testing by contributing effectively at retrospective meetings.